idirin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Activity label identifiying the diferent activities:

-    -WALKING: subject was walking
+    - WALKING: subject was walking
-    -WALKING_UPSTAIRS: subject was walking upstairs
+    - WALKING_UPSTAIRS: subject was walking upstairs
-    -WALKING_DOWNSTAIRS: subject was walking downstairs
+    - WALKING_DOWNSTAIRS: subject was walking downstairs
-    -SITTING: subject was sitting
+    - SITTING: subject was sitting
-    -STANDING: subject was standing
+    - STANDING: subject was standing
-    -LAYING: subject was laying
+    - LAYING: subject was laying

 SUBJECT

 Factor identifiying the 30 different individuals

-## Measures
+### Measures

 Different signals  were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is  to denote 3-axial signals in the X, Y and Z directions.